widdix/aws-cf-templates/vpc/README.md

 ## SSH bastion host/instance
 This template describes a **highly available** SSH bastion host/instance.
 SSH Port 22 is open to the world.
 You can enable the default ec2-user access protected by the referenced EC2 KeyPair.
 You can also enable personalized SSH access by using the IAM users and their configured public keys.
 Use `ssh -A user@ip` to enable forwarding of the authentication agent connection when connection to the bastion host.
+**Users are not able to sudo on the bastion host/instance!
+That's very important for security.
+Why?
+SSH places a SSH_AUTH_SOCK file into the /tmp directoy only accessible by the user.
+If you have root you could use any of those files and jump to other machines as another user!**

 ![Architecture](./vpc-ssh-bastion.png?raw=true "Architecture")
 ### Installation Guide